Kaneknah/ch9_baxley_README_generator/README.md

 ## Credits

-Starter Code provided by Berkely Bootcamp.
+Starter Code utilized for this project.

 ## License